The generalized quantum mechanics of Einstein \guillemotleft deinterlaced\guillemotright\ photon and Casimir force: Generalized Green function of one-dimensional quantum e. -m. field as functional on bump functions

-Hence it easy to see that we have coordinate representation the generalized Green function $\int \bar{M}_{t} \mathop{}\!{d{z}}$ of Maxwell--Majorana equations, where
+Hence, it easy to see, that we have coordinate representation the generalized Green function~\(\int \bar{M}_{t} \mathop{}\!{d{z}}\) of Maxwell--Majorana equations, where

-Thus the generalized Green function of the studied e.\nobreak-m. field is concentrated on the~$z = \pm{t}$ planes, which are the wave front, describing the initial state evolution of the field concentrated on the~$z = 0$ plane.
-On physical interpretation and reality of the existence of the quantum field generalized states see in the end of this work.
+Thus the generalized Green function of the studied e.\nobreak-m. field is concentrated in points~\(z = \pm{t}\), which are the wave front, describing the initial state evolution of the field concentrated in point~\(z = 0\).

 We shall return to relation~\eqref{eq:impulse_green_function_for_onedimensional_photon_motion:diagonalization} that has a physical interpretation.